OctopusDeploy/docs/docs/security/authentication/azure-ad-authentication.md

 Unfortunately, the security-related configuration is sensitive to everything.
 Make sure:

-- you don't have any typos or copy-paste errors.
+- You don't have any typos or copy-paste errors.
 - remember, things are case-sensitive.
 - Remember to remove or add slash characters as we've instructed - they matter too!